Almora: Media and communications

 All India Radio has a local station in Almora which transmits programs of mass interest.
 Almora station of A.I.R. was founded in June 1986 and is a primary channel station running on medium wave catering the whole of Kumaon division.
-The main service providers are Dish TV and Doordarshan.
-BSNL, Vodafone and Airtel have the three largest cellular networks in the city.
-There are Internet cafés in and around the city, but broadband connectivity is limited.
-Satellite dishes exist in most homes in the region and the channels available throughout India are also available here.

-Multiple local Hindi and English newspapers are published, whereas regional and national Hindi and English newspapers, printed elsewhere in India, are also circulated in Almora. a number of historical newspapers and magazines have been published from Almora like Prabuddha Bharata, Almora Akhbar, Shakti and Swadhin Praja etc.
+Multiple local Hindi and English newspapers are published, whereas regional and national Hindi and English newspapers, printed elsewhere in India, are also circulated in Almora. a number of historical newspapers and magazines have been published from Almora like Prabuddha Bharata, Almora Akhbar, Shakti and Swadhin Praja.